 Fondation Vasarely © Fondation Vasarely Photo Fabrice Lepeltier

-The Architectural Centre of the Vasarely Foundation, located in Aix-en-Provence, was built in 1976 by the French artist of Hungarian origin Victor Vasarely.
+The Architectural Centre of the Vasarely Foundation was built in 1976 by the French artist of Hungarian origin Victor Vasarely.
 It houses in a monumental architecture works of Vasarely integrated into the walls of the building.
 It was classified as an Historical Monument in 2013 and since 2020, it has been known as a “Musée de France”.

 Programme